Own website for artists and other creative: Why it is so important

 How do I write an artist biography?

-Ideally, the biography should also contain an artist statement that sums up, what constitutes the artist and moves to his work.
+Ideally, the biography should also include an artist statement that sums up what defines the artist and what motivates his work.

-Your artist statement speaks for you if you are not there to have the conversation.
-The statement should always be written in the first person: it differs from a biography.
+Your artist statement speaks for you when you're away conducting the interview.
+The statement should always be written in the first person: It's different from a biography.

 In the following video you can find out how you write an artist statement (unfortunately only in English):

 Those who cannot be reached cannot sell anything.
-Make sure that your Contact Us information is not only available on your website, but is also easy to access at the same time.
+Make sure that your contact information is not only available on your website, but are also easily accessible.

 3.2.
 The structure-this is how you organize your artist website